manhattan-blueprint/Manhattan-Server/schemas/api-schema-v1.md

 # Blueprint Server API

-The base URL for the schema is `http://foo.com` <br>
+The base URL for the schema is `http://foo.com`<br>
 All endpoints must start with `/api/v1`<br>
-No POST parameters can be blank
+No POST or URL parameters can be blank<br>
-All requests, aside from Authentication, must contain the access token as a header `Authorization: Bearer <token>`.
-Where each token is a 64 character string.
+All requests, aside from Authentication, must contain the access token as a header `Authorization: Bearer <token>`, where each token is a 64 character string

 # Authentication
 `/authenticate/register` (POST) <br>